St. Peter Chanel High School

 Saint Peter Chanel High School was a Catholic high school located in Bedford, Ohio, United States, from 1957 to 2013.
 The school was closed by the Cleveland Catholic Diocese following a drastic, decreasing trend in enrollment.

 Building

 St. Peter Chanel High School was designed by George W. Stickle and associates of Cleveland.
 The school is a steel structure with an ashlar limestone brick pattern.
 The school building is a four-story structure.

-St. Peter Chanel's gymnasium held an estimated 2,400-3,000 people.
+St. Peter Chanel's gymnasium held an estimated 2,400–3,000 people.
 The gymnasium had naming rights.
 Ripp Field (1973) held 3,500 fans, and added an all-weather track in 2006.

-The building was purchased by Bedford City School's back in 2018.
+The building was purchased by Bedford City Schools in 2018.
 In September 2019, it was announced that the school would be demolished.
 On July 29, 2020, demolition began on the school.